isha2125/Bengaluru-House-Price-Prediction/README.md

 Nearly all data science principles, including data loading and cleaning, outlier identification and removal, feature engineering, dimensionality reduction, gridsearchcv for hyperparameter tuning, k fold cross validation, etc., were covered in the process of developing this model.

-A pickle file and a json file are also created along with the model in order enable other software developers to put the model on a website where people may freely access it and make predictions in an interactive way.
+A pickle file and a json file are also created along with the model in order enable other software developers to host the model on a website where people may freely access it and make predictions in an interactive way.